WowzaMediaSystems/wse-plugin-dvrrecordercontrol/README.md

 Wowza Media Systems™ provides developers with a platform to create streaming applications and solutions.
 See [Wowza Developer Tools](https://www.wowza.com/resources/developers) to learn more about our APIs and SDK.

-To use the compiled version of this module, see [How to control which streams get recorded by the nDVR Recorder](https://www.wowza.com/forums/content.php?477-How-to-control-which-streams-get-recorded-by-the-nDVR-Recorder).
+To use the compiled version of this module, see [How to control which streams get recorded by the nDVR Recorder (DvrRecorderControl)](https://www.wowza.com/forums/content.php?477-How-to-control-which-streams-get-recorded-by-the-nDVR-Recorder-%28ModuleDvrRecorderControl%29).

 ## Contact
 [Wowza Media Systems, LLC](https://www.wowza.com/contact)